ois-community

 Becoming an Instructor

-The OIS contract with DHS-ODDS funds three (3) new Instructor Workshops per calendar year.
-These funds are to be used to teach staff from I/DD endorsed agencies.
-The contract holder, ASI, charges $300 per participant to become an Agency Instructor (from I/DD endorsed agencies) for refreshments, lunch, conference room expenses, and solo reviews.
-Individuals who are applying to become Independent Instructors are charged a flat rate of $800 for the Instructor Workshop.
+The OIS contract with DHS-ODDS funds four (4) new instructor workshops per calendar year.
+The contract holder, ASI, charges $300 per participant from an I/DD endorsed agency, and a flat rate of $800 for all other participants.

 Workshop Levels